 - Sprinkle chicken breasts with sea salt and place in baking dish.

 - Bake for 20 minutes or until cooked.

 - Let chicken cool and cut into 1/2-inch cubes.

 - Heat coconut oil over medium heat and add chopped mushrooms.
 Saute until brown and soft.

 - Peel the zucchini and cut crosswise.
 Use a spiralizer with the smallest blade and spiralize.
 Set aside.

 - Add chicken bouillon ingredients into a medium-sized bowl.
 Use a whisk to mix together (you will have extra bouillon to save for something else later).

 - Divide the chicken cubes into 6 pint-sized wide-mouthed jars.

-- Add equal amounts cabbage, sliced greens and mushrooms.
+- Add equal amounts of cabbage, sliced greens, and mushrooms.

 - Top the mushrooms with 1 tablespoon bouillon powder.